fztu/fastapi_tutorial_phresh/README.md

 - [Part 15: Managing auth state with redux](https://www.jeffastor.com/blog/managing-auth-state-with-redux) 📱
 - [Part 16: Client-side protected routes and user registration](https://www.jeffastor.com/blog/client-side-protected-routes-and-user-registration) 📱
 - [Part 17: Consuming a FastAPI backend from a react frontend](https://www.jeffastor.com/blog/consuming-a-fastapi-backend-from-a-react-frontend) 🚂📱

-## Note

-The `.env` file has been deliberately included in this git repo and should be removed in a production application.